PritYad/BR/README.md

 Clone it from https://github.com/PritYad/Br
 Run npm i(Node.js version 10.9.0 or later is required).
 Run ng serve from the console and open http://localhost:4200 in your browser.
-Have updated unit and end to end integration test cases for one file named buses.component.spec.
+Have updated unit test cases for one file named BusStatusPipe.
 But have tested it thoroughly.
 (To run this test case add f before the first describe like (fdescribe) and then run ng test from console on this project.)

 Haven't used bootstrap.
 Have written all the css from scratch.
 Have used created own components.